iip-ecosphere/platform/platform/reusableIntelligentServices/kiServices.rapidminer.rtsa/README.md

 - RANDOM_SELECT(args): the value shall be a random selection from args, whereby args are separated by commas.
 Strings may be given in usual quotes.
 Fields not given in the data but specified in `spec.yml` will be added to the output.

+Building and testing in an IDE requires execution of Maven as neither classpath file nor jar folder for fake RTSA may exist.
 Manual building may require `mvn package -DskipTests -Djacoco.skip=true`